ANGEL EYES ON ONE ACOUSTIC GUITAR

-Learn how to play Angel Eyes on one acoustic guitar!
+Learn How to play Angel Eyes

 The verse is at home in Aeolian.
 Using an almost chromatic descending bass line, it moves Am – Am/G – Am/F – Am/E – Am/Eb.